Skip to main content

 Dream Event's free Starter plan includes the full operations suite with budget tracking, so you can try AI-powered budgeting without spending a dollar.
 Paid plans (starting at $15/month with a 14-day free trial) add more concepts per month and unlimited AI Event Designer refinements for ongoing budget optimization.

-If you're planning your first event and want a broader overview before diving into budgets, check out our Event Planning for Beginners guide.
+If you are planning your first event and want a broader overview before diving into budgets, check out our Event Planning for Beginners guide.

 Common Budget Mistakes to Avoid

-Forgetting sales tax.
-Tax can add 6-10% on top of catering, bar service, and rentals.
-Always ask if quoted prices include tax.
+Forgetting sales tax Tax adds 6-10% on catering, bar, and rentals Always ask if quoted prices include tax

-Ignoring the guest count ripple effect.
-Adding 20 guests doesn't just increase food costs — it affects seating, favors, invitations, parking, and potentially venue size.
-Budget the true per-guest cost, not just the plate price.
+Ignoring guest count ripple effect Adding 20 guests affects seating, favors, invitations, parking, and venue size Budget the true per-guest cost, not just the plate price

-Not reading vendor contracts.
-Cancellation penalties, minimum spend requirements, and automatic gratuity clauses hide in the fine print.
-Read every contract before signing.
+Not reading vendor contracts Cancellation penalties, minimum spend, and automatic gratuity hide in fine print Read every contract before signing

 Next Steps